Vikashkumar0007/flora_world/README.md

 4.Would excessive watering them can cause harm?
 5.Which type of soil is good for the plant?
 ## The Solution
+1.
+Water test: Take your seeds and put them in a container of water.
+Let them sit for about 15 minutes.
+Then if the seeds sink, they are still viable; if they float, they most likely will not sprout.
+2.The seed contains an embryo ready to form roots, a stem and the first leaves.
+Once the coat around the seed is moistened, the embryo cells expand and burst out in a process called germination.Then surely the seeds will germinate and grow further.
 ## How can technology help?
 ## How it works?

 ## Installation
 Clone this repository and import into **Android Studio**